sf-wdi-24/modules/week-10-angular/day-03/drill/readme.md

 ## Why?

-In most real-world applications, you'll be working with datasets that are too large to include in a program in a predefined string or collection.
+In most real-world applications, you'll be working with data sets that are too large to include in a program in a predefined string or collection.

-You will also find that most interviews test your knowledge on how to access and manipulate files as part of the technical questions
-(This is something similar to the interview question that was posed to me by Erik.)
+You will also find that it's common for interviews to test your knowledge of manipulating files in the technical portion of the interview (similar to the interview question that was posed to me by Erik).

 ## Read from a File

-Reading a file uses the `File.open` method and takes a second argument of "w".
-This allows you to open the file and be able to access the it for reading.
+Reading a file in Ruby uses the `File.open` method and takes a second argument of "w".
+This allows you to open the file and be able to access it for reading.
 From there you can use a variety of methods.
 Here are two examples of how you can read files:

 ```rb
 file = File.open("sample.txt", "r")